Kitware/iMSTK/Docs/Maintainance.md

 	# Finish the process
     imstk_find_package(NewLib)

-## `CMake/iMSTKConfig.cmake.in`
+**Step 7:** Edit `CMake/iMSTKConfig.cmake.in`

 To expose the state of any variables that you set in the superbuild to project that depend on `iMSTK` you need to store the state inside this file.
 At installation time, this will be written out and is used to correctly restore the state at build time. e.g.

     set(iMSTK_USE_NewLib @iMSTK_USE_NewLib@)

-any `find_package` commands issued in the main file have to be replicated here are well, so that users of `iMSTK` can access all of `iMSTK`s dependencies.
+Any `find_package` commands issued in the main file have to be replicated here are well so that users of `iMSTK` can access all of its dependencies.

 # Updating a Dependency in iMSTK